batyrq/IOAI-TST-solution-day3/README.md

   * **Prediction on Test Set:**

-      * Applies the same preprocessing and feature extraction steps to the `test` DataFrame.
+      * Performs the same preprocessing and feature extraction steps on the `test` DataFrame.
       * Uses the trained LightGBM model to predict `difficulty` for the test set.

   * **Submission Generation:**